Click a question below to reveal its answer.

 I received special accommodations in my training due to a disability.
 Are special testing accommodations available to me for the Nurse Aide Competency Exam?

-A written request for specific special accommodations from your nurse aide instructor or program coordinator along with documentation of a learning disability are needed in order to provide special accommodations for testing.
+A written request for specific special accommodations from a qualified disability support person along with documentation of a learning disability (Individualized Education Plan) are needed in order to provide accommodations for testing due to a learning disability.
 This information should be provided to the Nurse Aide Testing Project at least 30 days prior to the desired testing date.
+If a student requires special accommodations beyond extended time, he/she should select a paper-based exam as availability for accommodations in computer-based tests vary site by site and are limited.

-An individual who has completed an approved nurse aide training program and has met all other requirements of the Health Care Worker Registry may take the competency exam.
+An individual who has completed an approved nurse aide training program and has met all other requirements of the Illinois Department of Public Health, Health Care Worker Registry may take the competency exam.
 Those individuals placed on the Health Care Worker Registry based on reciprocity from another state are not required to take the Illinois written competency test.
+See additional information on our website at: http://www.nurseaidetesting.com/out-of-state-cna-application/.
 Also, aides approved on the ILLINOIS HEALTH CARE WORKER REGISTRY PRIOR TO January 1, 1990, are NOT required or permitted to take this test.

 It has been more than 2 years since I have worked as a nurse aide.
 Do I have to take the training program over again?

-If a nurse aide is in good standing with no findings of abuse, neglect or theft and has not worked for pay in the nursing-related services for 24 consecutive months or more, he/she may be able to re-certify by either retraining and testing or testing only.
-Contact the Illinois Department of Public Health at 217-785-5133 for re-certification information.
+If a nurse aide is in good standing with no findings of abuse, neglect or theft and has not worked for pay in the nursing-related services for 24 consecutive months or more, he/she may be able to re-certify by manual skills testing and competency testing only.
+Check out the following link on this website for re-certification information: http://www.nurseaidetesting.com/recertification-process/.

 Any questions regarding your criminal background should be directed to the Registry staff at 217-785-5133, or via email at: Healthcare Worker Registry